Restorative Dentistry Clarkston, MI

 Dentures & Partials

-Full dentures are designed to replace a whole arch of missing teeth, while partial dentures replace multiple missing teeth on the arch.
-Removable dental restorations help restore some chewing function, speech, and aesthetics and will help keep remaining from shifting.
 Dentures are false teeth fused to a framework made of metal and acrylic.
-They remain in place by clasping onto the remaining teeth or suctioning.
+They remain in place by clasping onto the remaining teeth or by suction.
 Sometimes, denture adhesive is needed.
 To learn more about the denture-making process, see Dentures and Partials.

 Periodontal Disease Treatment

-Gum disease may be a common dental problem, but it can be highly damaging to the smile.
-A lack of proper oral hygiene causes it.
-When bacteria is removed from your mouth daily, it creates inflammation and infections in your gums.
 Without prompt treatment, this disease will progress and lead to permanent damage.
 Over time, gum recession and tooth loss are inevitable.
 We offer periodontal therapy to remove decay-causing bacteria and restore the gums.
 To learn more about our gum disease treatments, see Periodontal Disease Treatment.

 TMJ Treatment

-TMJ is caused by injuries or stress to the temporomandibular joints, which connect the skull to the jawbone.
-These disorders are highly painful and uncomfortable for patients.
-Many patients with TMD clench and grind their teeth unconsciously.
 Wearing a custom nightguard protects teeth and alleviates jaw joint and muscle pressure.
 Our TMJ treatment can also help stop further wear to the teeth and jaw.
 To learn more about the signs and symptoms of TMJ disorders, see TMJ Treatment

 Restorative Dental FAQs